Skip to content

 Citation

-title = {VIDS: Verified Imaging Dataset Standard, Specification v1.0},
+title = {VIDS: A Verified Imaging Dataset Standard for Medical AI},

 year = {2026},